Salmon River Riggins

 Full Day Itinerary:

 Full day trip is available in rafts OR inflatable kayaks.
 Meet at 8:30 am Mountain Standard Time at our store on the Street of Riggins.
 From the meeting spot in Riggins we load the group into the van and it’s a 15 minute drive up river to our put-in location.
-At the put-in the group will receive the equipment for the trip, including PFD’s for everyone and splash tops and helmets as requested (helmets are required for the inflatable kayaks).
+At the put-in the group will receive the equipment for the trip, including PFD’s for everyone and splash tops and helmets as requested.
 After getting everyone geared up the group will receive a thorough paddling orientation ensuring you have all the info you need to be successful during your river day.
 Apply the sunscreen and it’s time to start floating.

 After lunch it’s back to the river for the whitewater filled afternoon.
 After floating past Riggins the whitewater picks up starting with Timezone Rapid.
 This thrilling bit of whitewater has a few holes and waves so big you want to try and miss them while navigating through the exciting medium sized waves.
 A few more rapids brings the inflatable kayakers to the surfing spot where we will spend some time learning how to surf our kayaks before continuing on.